-We will endeavour to mitigate modern day slavery in our supply chains, however where unethical practice comes to light, we will take the appropriate action to report and remedy them.
+We will endeavour to mitigate modern day slavery in our supply chains.
+Where unethical practice becomes known, we will take the appropriate action to report and remedy this.
 We believe that being transparent and openly acknowledging the existing risk we can achieve greater visibility along the supply chain and address those risks.

 If we discover poor practice in any area we will work with our suppliers and partners to address this.
 Our belief is that educating and working with our supply chains to enable them to learn, identify poor practice and take action autonomously is ultimately the best approach for eradicating modern day slavery.

-Disclosure can be made to an appropriate person under the Whistleblowing procedure or alternatively contact can be made with the Group’s external financial auditors or Public Concern at Work.
+Disclosure can be made to an appropriate person under the Whistleblowing Procedure or alternatively contact can be made with the Group’s external financial auditors or Public Concern at Work.
 Where any potential victim is identified, the Group will make a referral using the National Referral Mechanism.

 To ensure the risks of modern slavery and human trafficking in our supply chains and our business are understood, we include a training session on modern slavery in our induction for all new staff.

-Our Modern Slavery Policy has been made available to staff to ensure awareness and is available on our internal and external website.
-Additionally, the Group provides a mandatory e-learning module to be completed by all employees.
+Our Modern Slavery Policy has been made available on our internal and external websites.
+The Group provides a mandatory e-learning module to be completed triannually by all employees.

-The Group’s supplier audit has been informed by information collated from the relevant areas within the business.
-In this way we are able to identify those colleagues throughout the organisation who are responsible for hiring/contracting support staff using the many platforms and resources available such as employment agencies.
-Subsequently, this has created an opportunity for the Group to prepare a targeted training programme for those colleagues who have this responsibility with a view to that knowledge being shared within their teams.
+The supplier checklist has been informed by information collated from the relevant areas within the business.
+In this way we can identify those colleagues throughout the organisation who are responsible for hiring/contracting support staff using available platforms and resources, such as employment agencies, and ensuring that they are adequately trained to recognise issues, including reporting concerns.

 Following a review of the effectiveness of the policy, we intend to take the following steps:

-As an organisation we continue to work together to tackle the risk of modern slavery, acknowledging that Covid-19 has changed the way many organisations work, and in response to this we have made an increased effort to ensure the steps we take to engage our suppliers involve robust processes to improve our efforts to reduce the risk of modern slavery and human trafficking being present within our business and supply chains.
-We recognise that this effort will be a joint one and appreciate the commitment so far of all involved.
+As an organisation we continue to work together to tackle the risk of modern slavery, acknowledging that Covid-19 has changed the way many organisations work, and in response to this we have made an increased effort to ensure the steps we take to engage our suppliers involve robust processes to improve our efforts against the risk of modern slavery and human trafficking.
 We will continue to seek ways in which to reduce this risk, taking effective action where non-compliance is identified.